basings/selfhosted-music-overview/README.md

 - :heavy_dollar_sign: means the service/feature has a price `p` where `p>0`
 - :grey_question: means help wanted, original author wasn't sure or couldn't judge the covered topic.
 - :white_circle: means the feature doesn't apply to this service and cannot be evaluated.
+- an empty cell is missing information.
+It is not intentionally left blank.

 ## Links to Licenses